OpenDataDSL/website/docs/data/finance/_BOC_FX.md

 ### Licensing

-Data is freely available from the BOC website and can be used by clients without permissions
+Data is freely available from the BOC website and can be used by clients without permissions.